ML-OO-MODBUS – Option board

 Share sensor readings with your SCADA system by MODBUS/RTU

-An ML-417 data logger is designed to operate autonomously and stand-alone at off-grid locations, but we often get requests about the possibility to share readings with a locally present SCADA system.
+Our data loggers are designed to operate autonomously and stand-alone at off-grid locations, but we often get requests about the possibility to share readings with a locally present SCADA system.

-Because of low-power considerations an ML-417 goes to sleep after performing sensor readings and can therefore not be interrogated by an external system.
-To be able to keep the system low power, its possible to equip the ML-417 with an ultra low power auxiliary output board acting as MODBUS/RTU bridge (slave).
-This auxiliary output board uses hardly 10uA of idle current and can be woken-up by RS485 communication as well as by the ML-417.
+Because of low-power considerations the data logger goes to sleep after performing sensor readings and can therefore not be interrogated by an external system.
+To be able to keep the system low power, its possible to equip the data logger with an ultra low power auxiliary output board acting as MODBUS/RTU bridge (slave).
+This auxiliary output board uses hardly 10uA of idle current and can be woken-up by RS485 communication as well as by the data logger.

 Before you get started